Demographics of Filipino Americans: Elsewhere

+Guam

+Filipinos on Guam pre-date Guam becoming a territory of the United States, going back to the late 17th Century.
+In 1830, there were 2,596 Filipinos on Guam, who were 40% of the islands population.
+Following reduction of the Chamorro population by the late 18th century, many of the descendent Chamorro would later on have a mixed heritage to include most of whom have partial Filipino heritage.
+In 1920, there were 396 Filipinos on Guam; the Filipinos were 3% of the islands total population.
+In 1930, there were 364 Filipinos on Guam; this increased to 569 in 1940.
+From 1941 until 1962, civilian travel to Guam was restricted by presidential order, however Filipinos were allowed to travel to Guam as contractors for the United States Department of the Navy following an agreement with the government of the Philippines.
+By 1950 Filipinos became 12.2% of the islands population, totaling 7,258 individuals.
+In 1990, nearly two third of foreign born individuals on Guam were born in the Philippines (65.5%), of whom more than half were naturalized citizens (56.8%).
+In 2010, of the 159,358 people on Guam, slightly more than one in four (26.3%) were Filipino; at the time, Filipinos were the second largest population by ethnicity on Guam.
+In 2020, there were 54,242 Filipinos on Guam.

+Alaska

 Filipinos have been in Alaska since the 1700s and were the largest Asian American ethnicity in the state in 2000.
 In 2014, Filipinos made up 52% of Alaska's Asian American population.
 During the early 20th century, Alaska was the third-leading population center of Filipinos in the United States, after Hawaii and California; many worked seasonally in salmon canneries.
 The first efforts to recruit Filipinos to work in the canneries began in the 1910s.
 By 1920, there were 82 Filipinos in Alaska, only one of whom was a Filipina.
 In 1930, Filipinos, who were called "Alaskeros", made up 15% of the workers in the Alaskan fisheries.
 Filipinos were two-thirds of all Asians in Alaska in the 1930s.
 In many of the canneries, Filipinos were treated as "second class workers".
 According to the 2000 U.S. Census, there were 12,712 Filipino Americans in Alaska; By the 2010 U.S. Census that number had increased to 25,424 (alone or in combination), constituting 49% of Asian Americans in Alaska.
 In 2011, more than one in four (26%) immigrants in Alaska was Filipino.
 As of 2014, Filipino Americans are Anchorage's largest minority group.

-In Utah, the population of Filipino Americans doubled between 2000 and 2010, to 6,467, having the third-highest rate of growth by state of Filipinos in the nation.
+In 2020, there was 32,401 Filipino Americans in Alaska.